Clan Donald Lands Trust Privacy Notice

 Clan Donald Lands Trust (CDLT) is a Scottish Registered Charity SC007862, registered address Armadale Castle, Armadale, Sleat, Isle of Skye IV45 8RS.
 This Privacy Notice sets out the way we process your personal information.

 The Clan Donald Land Trust is committed to protecting the privacy and security of your personal information.

 This Privacy Notice describes how we collect and use personal information about you during and after your relationship with us, in accordance with the General Data Protection Regulation (GDPR) and data protection legislation.

-It applies to all Friends of Armadale Castle, website users, library and museum users, current and former employees, workers and contractors as well as users of the public Wi-Fi.
+It applies to all Friends of Armadale Castle, website users, library and museum users, current and former employees, workers and contractors as well as users of the public Wi-Fi and buildings.

 Identity of the data controller